EgorBo/Disasmo/README.md

 * **Resharper** hides Roslyn actions by default (Uncheck "Do not show Visual Studio Light Bulb").
 * The lightbulb can be slow on first launch
 * When disassembling a method from a class, the associated C# Visual Studio project or one of its project files must the active/selected in the solution explorer, otherwise it will generate a blank disassembly window.
+* When disassembling a method that uses a code coming from a NuGet package, Disasmo will not be able to find the assembly.
+The workaround is to copy the assembly to the disasmo folder created in the output bin folder of the project.

 ## 3rd party dependencies
 * [MvvmLight](https://github.com/lbugnion/mvvmlight) (MIT)